ajs-voices/once-upon-a-dream/readme.md

 * Mandy Reed - Drew's wife
 * Veronica Harris - Alex's ex - possible appearance
 * Tristan Collins - Alex's ex - possible appearance
+* Devlin Kane is lead singer of the band House of Crowley.
+He is the 'rockstar' Alex sells the first double platnium song to.
+He has a two others he's sold to him since then, and Alex is writing one he'll sell to Devlin in story.